 Distracted driving is particularly dangerous for teen drivers.
 According to the NHTSA, in 2015, 9% of teen drivers who were involved in fatal collisions were distracted at the time of the accident.

-While there are all kinds of distractions that can happen behind the wheel, from young kids and other passengers in the back to changing the radio, mobile phone use is one of the most dangerous types of behaviors.
+While there are all kinds of distractions that can happen behind the wheel, from young kids and other passengers in the back to changing the radio, mobile phone use is one of the most dangerous types of behavior.
 It requires the driver to take their hands and eyes off the road and think about things other than driving.
 This means it provides visual, manual, and cognitive distractions when you’re operating a moving vehicle.

 Can You Use a Cell Phone While Driving in Florida?